mmamaev/timeboard/doc/source/making_a_timeboard.rst

     # The "start" column has been omitted and "duration" squeezed to fit
     # the output to the page

-Label ``0`` denotes the periods of time when the call center is closed: during first two hours of Monday 2 October, and from 02:00 on Saturday 7 October through 01:59 on Monday 9 October.
-We left the default schedule's selector and name unchanged.
-In this way, the default schedule shows the schedule of the call center as a whole.
-We also added a schedule for shift `A`.
-For the practical use you will want to add schedules for the other shifts but this is not the point of this example.

-The first week ends on shift 'C', and the next week starts with shift 'D', so the order of shifts is preserved which is an essential requirement for this timeboard.

 However, if the start of the timeboard is moved to 02:00 of Monday or any time afterwards, the result will be totally incorrect::